-- Align research development, innovation and the translation of evidence into practice, building partnerships to generate research income through collaboration and successful grant capture focused on our strategic direction and priorities. - Attract high quality research and innovation: We will work with universities, research networks and mental health partnerships, including the Yorkshire and Humber Applied Research Collaboration (YHARC) and Clinical Research Network (YHCRN) and ICS Innovation Hub to attract high quality research and innovation into Sheffield and SHSC. - Develop key partnerships and collaborations for development and adoption of innovation, including digital, artificial intelligence (AI) and data enabled innovation.
+- Align research development, innovation and the translation of evidence into practice, building partnerships to generate research income through collaboration and successful grant capture focused on our strategic direction and priorities. - Attract high quality research and innovation: We will work with universities, research networks and mental health partnerships, including the Yorkshire and Humber Applied Research Collaboration (YHARC) and Clinical Research Network (YHCRN) and ICS Innovation Hub to attract high quality research and innovation into Sheffield and SSC.